-Students may request a free and independent external review service through the Commonwealth Ombudsman in their capacity as Overseas Students Ombudsman or the National Student Ombudsman.
+Students may request a free and independent external review service through the Commonwealth Ombudsman in their capacity as Overseas Students Ombudsman.
 In most cases, the purpose of this process is to consider whether the College has followed its policies and procedures, rather than make a decision in place of that of the College.
-While the Commonwealth Ombudsman typically handles complaints from overseas students, the National Student Ombudsman deals with complaints from all students, including, domestic, international and higher degree research students.
 The Overseas Students Ombudsman may not be able to cover all areas that may be at issue in the grievance or appeal.
 For example, where a student appeals their assessment results and proceeds through the College's internal grievance and appeals process, the external appeals process may look at the way in which the College conducted its grievance and appeals process but would not make a determination as to what the assessment result should be.